-False Friends – How “ett kiss” in Swedish isn’t “a kiss” in English Posted by Chelsea B on May 13, 2020 in Culture, humor, Swedish Language, The Swedish blog team, Vocabulary
+False Friends – How “ett kiss” in Swedish isn’t “a kiss” in English Posted by Chelsea B on May 13, 2020 in Culture, Swedish Language, Vocabulary

 Faux amies or false friends are tricky little things for language learners!
 Called “bilingual homophones” these are words that look or sound similar between two or more languages but differ significantly in meaning.
 So, you guessed it, while (ett) kiss is pronounced relatively the same in Swedish as it is in English, it’s not a kiss, rather it’s urine.
 Sometimes these words can really get us into trouble, and sometimes they aren’t as harmful!